 Another little tidbit of advice would be to make sure to hit up an ATM before leaving for more remote areas in case they don’t have one.
 The only places we stayed that didn’t have an ATM (that we saw) were Nghi Van and Ta Van Village, both of which are fairly small areas but were also two of our favorite places we visited.
 We stayed in Ta Van 3 nights and nearly ran out of cash.

 “So… how were you treated?”
 We got this question quite a bit while we were traveling and when we returned.
 I’d done a little research before leaving to make sure we wouldn’t be outright hated but still wasn’t sure what to expect.
 We heard from some travelers that other Americans would say they’re Canadian instead to avoid any issues.
 We also had a French guy tell us the Viets hate Americans while a Viet told us they were happy for the tourism.
 Either way, we never had (or noticed anyway) anyone outright target us for being specifically American.
 White?
 Certainly.
-The locals know that foreigners mean money and they’ll hassle you if you let them.
+The locals know that foreigners mean money and some will hassle you if you let them.
 We just never had anyone do anything particularly mean or aggressive because we were American.

-That said, expect to ripped off.
-For instance, a pack of cigarettes there will run locals about 50 cents in most areas, but if they don’t have a price up and you ask they’ll probably ask you for $2.
+Expect to get ripped off.
+For instance, something like a pack of cigarettes there will run locals about 50 cents in most areas, but if they don’t have a price up and you ask they’ll probably ask you for $2.
 Cheap enough by our standards but damned expensive by theirs.
 We had heard that the farther North you move the harder you have to haggle but honestly we didn’t find anyone in our travels that was particularly likely to make it easy on you.
 Any of the markets will try and extract as much money from you as they can and some of the stall workers will follow you around trying to negotiate whether you want an item or not.
 It’s also best to make sure that you have your hands on whatever you’re paying for before you hand the money over, otherwise it may suddenly be the small backpack you were haggling for rather than the nice hard side roller you thought you were buying.

 Do not under-estimate the power of walking away.
 One vendor offered me a wallet for 300k, I wasn’t looking for a wallet so I kept walking.
 This particular vendor ended up talking themself down to 100k before finally understanding that I really just didn’t want the wallet.
 We had this happen a few other times where as soon as you turn around something is magically $2 cheaper than they last asked.